sjanel/coincenter/README.md

 Only one deposit address per currency / account is returned.

-**Important note**: only addresses which are validated against the `depositaddresses.json` file will be returned (unless option `validatedepositaddressesinfile` is set to `false` in `static/exchangeconfig.json` file).
+**Important note**: only addresses which are validated against the `depositaddresses.json` file will be returned (unless option `validateDepositAddressesInFile` is set to `false` in `static/exchangeconfig.json` file).
 This file allows you to control addresses to which `coincenter` can send funds, even if you have more deposit addresses already configured.

 ### Opened orders